 One Eyed Jacks in the French Quarter of New Orleans is known as a quirky venue with a wide range of shows.
 One of those acts is resident burlesque troupe Fleur de Tease.
 Created and produced by Trixie Minx, this modern twist on classic vaudeville showcases plenty of skin along with magicians, fire eaters, comedians and aerialists.
 The shows are well produced shows and the dancers adept.
 The troupe also performs at The Saint Hotel and the Royal Sonesta Hotel.
-Sly and funny, shows might include a burlesque Halloween Revue – "We put the BOO in BOOBS!!!" and Creole Sweet Tease with a traditional jazz band.
+Sly and funny, shows might include a burlesque Halloween Revue "We put the BOO in BOOBS!!!" and Creole Sweet Tease with a traditional jazz band.
+Boylesque is also featured.

 No doubt, Bustout Burlesque is one of the most popular burlesque revues in the city.
 The house troupe at the House of Blue on Decatur Street, Bustout offers at least one show a month, with performances at 8 and 10:30 pm.
 National burlesque superstars Stormy Gayle, Lola van Ella and Gogo McGregor perform here regularly alongside a different out of town headliner for each show.
 The revues are produced by Rick Delaup, a burlesque historian.
 He is careful to fine tune every detail to mirror the style and verve of vaudeville shows of the 1950s.
 A traditional New Orleans jazz band backs the performers,